jsk-ros-pkg/jsk_recognition/doc/jsk_pcl_ros/nodes/kinfu.md

 * `~get_tsdf` (`jsk_recognition_msgs/GetTsdf`)

   Get tsdf volume, also publish as unknown, empty or occupied.
 The topics are below.
-  ! the occupied topic is too big(if resolution of kinfu is set as default), so may not be shown in rviz or others.
+  The occupied topic is too big(if resolution of kinfu is set as default), so may not be shown in rviz or others.
+  You can use nodelet for subscribing occupied data.
+  It takes much time to convert tsdf->cloud, so not always published.

 * `~output/unknown` (`sensor_msgs/PointCloud2`)